 The export of certain categories of software, and particularly encryption software, is controlled by export control regulations in the UK and the EU.
 Breaching export controls is a criminal offence.

-In the event the UK exits the EU without having agreed a withdrawal agreement with the EU (a ‘no deal’ Brexit), the UK will immediately be regarded as being a third country for the purposes of EU export control and establish its own separate regime.
-With a no deal Brexit now looking possible, exporters of software (whether the software is transmitted electronically or stored on physical exports) and providers of software as a service (SaaS) will need to consider the compliance requirements of a separate UK export control regime.
+For the purposes of EU export controls at the end of the transition period the UK will immediately be regarded as being a 'third country' and the UK will establish its own separate export controls regime.
+Exporters of software (whether the software is transmitted electronically or stored on physical exports) and providers of software as a service (SaaS) will need to consider the compliance requirements of exports of controlled software from the EU to the UK and the separate UK export control regime.

 • are specially designed or modified for military use, and